-KABUL, Afghanistan – The Afghan government on Monday condemned the recent Taliban announcement of the start of their annual "spring offensive," calling it cowardly and un-Islamic and saying the country's forces would thwart any attacks.
+KABUL, Afghanistan – The Afghan government on Monday condemned the recent Taliban announcement of the start of their annual "spring offensive," calling it cowardly and un-Islamic and pledging the country's forces would thwart any attacks.

-The Taliban's offensive begins every year as snows melt and the weather warms across Afghanistan, making both travel and fighting easier.
+The offensive begins every year as snows melt and the weather warms across Afghanistan, making both travel and fighting easier.
 It normally leads to a surge of militant attacks throughout the country as the Taliban attempt to retake lost territory and intimidate the government.

-Meanwhile, the U.S. Embassy in Kabul acknowledged a two-year, rarely used program to release detainees from a military prison run by the American military near the capital, saying it meant to bolster reconciliation between the Afghan government and the Taliban.
+Meanwhile, the U.S. Embassy in Kabul acknowledged a two-year, rarely used program to release detainees from a military prison run by the American military near the capital, saying it was meant to bolster reconciliation between the Afghan government and the Taliban.

-But the Taliban announcement last week was another sign of the difficulty of reconciling with a group that has been fighting the U.S.-led coalition and Afghan forces for more than a decade.
+The Taliban announcement last week was another sign of the difficulty of reconciling with a group that has been fighting the U.S.-led coalition and Afghan forces for more than a decade.
 The Taliban said they would target anyone — from government workers to tribal leaders — who works against them and helps foreigners in their "occupation" of Afghanistan.

-It said the Taliban use propaganda and "twist holy religious values to justify their criminal activities," which have killed thousands of innocent people.
+The ministry statement said the Taliban use propaganda and "twist holy religious values to justify their criminal activities," which have killed thousands of innocent people.

 Last year was the deadliest on record for civilians in the Afghan war, with 3,021 killed, according to the United Nations.
 Taliban-affiliated militants were responsible for more than three-quarters of those deaths.